 7. Explore your passions

-Do you remember the last time you felt on top of the world?
+Try to remember the last time you felt on top of the world.
 You were likely living in line with your principles and passions at that time.

-Search for the activities that give you something called flow, a phrase coined by psychologist Mihaly Csikszentmihalyi.
+Search for the activities that give you something called flow state, a phrase coined by psychologist Mihaly Csikszentmihalyi.
 Flow is a state in which you get lost in an activity.
-You stop noticing time passing, and you're absorbed in what you're doing.
+You stop noticing time passing and you're 100% absorbed in what you're doing.
 Csikszentmihalyi’s research concluded that the more ‘flow’ you have in your life, the more resilience, well-being, and fulfilment you will enjoy.
+So, when you are feeling unsatisfied with life, remember what you used to love doing, or try new hobbies: maybe you will find something that reignites your flame.

 8. Get support (and input) from your friends and family